igaszczesniak/igaszczesniak.github.io/_pages/cv.md

 ### Mentoring

+* Member, **Women in Aerospace Europe**, *2025*.
+  *Member of a Women in Aerospace regional network in Paris.

 * Space4Women Mentorship Program, **United Nations Office for Outer Space Affairs**, *2023*.
   * Selected as a mentee for the 2023 Space4Women Mentorship Program, an initiative of UNOOSA to promote access to space, STEM education, and networking opportunities for women/gender minorities worldwide.

 ### Volunteering

 * Teaching Volunteer, **Skype a Scientist**, *2024*.
-  * Increase awareness of Earth observation and STEM among fifth graders in Dayton, USA.
+  * Volunteered at Imagine Klepinger Road Community School in Dayton, Ohio, to promote Earth observation and STEM education among schoolchildren through outreach activities.